 Section 1202 allows for an exclusion of up to 50% of the eligible gain on the sale or exchange of QSB stock.
 The section 1202 exclusion applies only to QSB stock held for more than 5 years.
 The exclusion can be up to 60% for certain empowerment zone business stock.
-See Empowerment Zone Business Stock on this page.
+See Empowerment Zone Business Stock on page D-5.